Based in | Hushmail |

 How secure is Hushmail?

-Since Hushmail logs lots of information about you, and in some cases can even decrypt your messages when requested to by the government, it is one of the least secure email services I’ve looked at recently.
+Since Hushmail logs a lot of information about you, and in some cases can even decrypt your messages when requested by the government, it is one of the least secure email services I’ve looked at recently.

 One of the nice things about the service is that they post a couple of different articles on how they provide security for your account.
 Their How Hushmail Can Protect You article tackles their security from a layman’s perspective, while their Security Analysis gets into a more detailed, technical discussion.
 Reviewing these documents should quickly reveal if Hushmail is secure against the threats you are concerned with.